 Did you know one in eight boys are color blind, while only one in thirty girls are color blind?
 Read on to learn more about this condition and take our color blind tests.

-Color Blindness, or Color Vision Deficiency, is an eye condition where a person is not able to distinguish certain colors or shades of colors to some degree.
-Color Blindness does not mean that a person can only see black and white.
-A person with color blindness is able to see different colors, however they are not able to see some colors due to deficiencies in the eyes.
-Color blindness is a hereditary condition but can also be caused by eye diseases, damage to the retina and macula, and aging or when the lens is darkened over time from a cataract.
-Although there is no absolute treatment for hereditary color blindness, there are ways to cope with it.
+Color Blindness, or Color Deficiency, is an eye condition that causes an inability to distinguish certain colors or shades of colors to some degree.
+Color blindness does not mean that a person can only see black and white.
+A person with color blindness is able to see different colors, but they are not able to distinguish some colors from others due to deficiencies in the eyes.
+Color blindness is a hereditary condition, but it can also be caused by eye diseases, damage to the retina and macula, aging, or cataracts.
+Although there is no real treatment for hereditary color blindness, there are ways to cope with it.

 What causes Color Blindness?

 The retina contains rods and cones that help us to see objects in different colors and varying degrees of brightness.
 The cones are photoreceptors that allow us to distinguish among colors and different shades of these colors.
 The cones contain light-sensitive pigments that are particular to a range of wavelengths.
 There are three different types of cones, one of which is sensitive to short wavelengths, or the color blue, one sensitive to medium wavelengths, or the color green, and the other sensitive to longer wavelengths, or the color red.
 When the cones are unable to distinguish differences among these wavelengths, we see that color range differently.
 The absence of the cones responsible for green and red hues can also affect sensitivity to brightness.
 Red-green color blindness is more common than blue or yellow color blindness.

 Color blindness is usually hereditary, meaning that we are born with it.
 Age can also diminish our color sensitivity, but usually not to the extent that occurs with hereditary color blindness.
 Damage to the retina from eye diseases or injury may also lead to color blindness.